 Step 4: Launder in the hottest water the fabric will allow to get out the stain.

-Step 5: Let the clothing air dry while you confirm that the stain has been removed.
+Step 5: Let the clothing air dry while you confirm that the spot has been removed.
 If it has not, repeat steps 3-4 as needed.

-Step 1: Place an absorbent, such as cornstarch or baking soda, onto the gas stain, and let it set for approximately 15 minutes.
+Step 1: Place an absorbent, such as cornstarch or baking soda, onto the gas spot, and let it set for approximately 15 minutes.

-Step 2: Scrape or vacuum up the absorbent, which has absorbed some of the gasoline.
+Step 2: Scrape or vacuum up the absorbent, which has absorbed some of the fuel.

-Hint: Depending on the amount of the gasoline spilled you may need to repeat this step until no more gasoline is absorbed by the baking soda or corn starch.
+Hint: Depending on the amount of the gasoline spilled you may need to repeat this step until no more is absorbed by the baking soda or cornstarch.

-Step 3: For the gasoline still remaining take a clean white cloth and sponge the stain with a dry cleaning solvent.
+Step 3: For the gas still remaining take a clean white cloth and sponge the stain with a dry cleaning solvent.

 Hint: First, be sure to test this solvent on an inconspicuous area of the upholstery to make sure it is safe.